-Surfaces are imported through point sets in GEOS.
-This feature is supported using only the vtk file format.
-In the same way than the regions, the surfaces of interests can be defined using the 'physical entity names'.
-The surfaces are automatically import in GEOS if they exist in the vtk file.
-Within GEOS, the point set will have the same name than the one given in the file.
+Surfaces are imported throught point sets in GEOSX.
+This feature is supported using only the gmsh file format.
+In the same way than the regions, the surfaces of interests can be defined using the physical entity names.
+The surfaces are automatically import in GEOSX if they exist in the gmsh file.
+Within GEOSX, the point set will have the same name than the one given in the file.
 This name can be used again to impose boundary condition.
 For instance, if a surface is named "Bottom" and the user wants to impose a Dirichlet boundary condition of 0 on it, it can be easily done using this syntax.

 '''

 <FieldSpecification

 name="zconstraint"

 objectPath="nodeManager"

+'''

+'''

 fieldName="Velocity"

 component="2"

 scale="0.0"

 setNames="{ Bottom }"/>

 '''

 The name of the surface of interest appears under the keyword setNames.
-Again, an example of a vtk file with the surfaces fully defined is available within Tutorial 3: Regions and Property Specifications or CO2 Plume Evolution With Hysteresis Effect on Relative Permeability.
+Again, an example of a gmsh file with the surfaces fully defined is available within Tutorial 3: Regions and Property Specifications.

-1.5.3 Physics Solvers
+5.3 Physics Solvers